Hillaal/Practicing-C-/Question-37/README.md

- ###  Write a C function to count the number of 1’s in an unsigned 32-bit integer
+ ###  Write a C function to count the number of ones in an unsigned 32-bit integer